amrhssn/teneNCE/README.md

 losses to maximize mutual information between node representations and future graph features, balancing the learning of both low-level and slow-varying features.

-Figure 3, illustrates the different types of negative samples for node v_2 and graph G_k at local and global scales.
+Figure 3, visualizes the different types of negative samples for node v_2 and graph G_k at local and global scales.
-For more information, please refer to the teneNCE paper.
+In the local context of CPC training for the temporal network, at each node in the current timestep of the model, its collection of negative samples can be divided into three distinct subsets.:
+- Same node, different time
+- Different node, same time
+- Different node, different time

+In the global context, the set of negative samples for the current timestep of the model comprises all graphs from timesteps other than the current one.

 <p align="center">
   <img src="figures/neg-sampling.png" alt="Temporal Network" style="width: 60%;"/>
 </p>

 _**Figure 3**: Illustration of positive and negative sample pairs for local and global infoNCE losses.
-This example depicts positive and negative pairs for node the v_2 and graph G_k, corresponding to local and global losses.
 For localNCE, different negative samples are colored orange, pink, and blue; for globalNCE, negative samples are colored pink._

+For more information, please refer to the teneNCE paper.

 ## Citation